The Real Numbers on Support AI ROI

 A Framework That Works

-Here's the calculation we use with clients:
+Here is the calculation we use with clients.
+It prices calibration, not deflection:

 Annual Savings =

-(Resolved Tickets × Cost Difference)
+(Delegated Tickets × Cost Difference)

-+ (Agent Hours Saved × Hourly Rate)
++ (Agent Hours Saved on Assisted Tickets × Hourly Rate)

 + (Error Reduction × Rework Cost)

-- (Implementation + Maintenance)
+- (Implementation + Run Cost)

-Sample calculation for a 50-person support team:
+Sample calculation — 50-person support team

 Inputs